awsdocs/aws-systems-manager-user-guide/doc_source/ssm-documents-searching.md

 Free text search accepts up to five search terms\.
 If you enter a space between search terms, the system includes the space when searching\.
 You can combine free text search with other search options such as **Document type** or **Platform type**\.
-The **Document Name Prefix** filter and free text search can't be used together\.
-They are mutually exclusive\.
+The **Document Name Prefix** filter and free text search can't be used together\. they're mutually exclusive\.

 **To search for an SSM document**